Summer Palace of Peter the Great: Residence and other uses

 When the Summer Palace was completed in 1714, it became the residence of Peter the Great and his second wife Catherine I of Russia and many of their 12 children; with Peter occupying the first floor and Catherine, along with the children, occupying the second one, until Peter's death in 1725.
 Peter and his wife Catherine used to live in the palace during summer, from May to October, and hold parties entertaining guests from foreign lands.
 Peter also used this palace on his way coming and going from Europe through the harbour and island fortress at Kronstadt.

 Residence for Russian imperial family

 After Peter the Great's death, the Summer Palace once held a Supreme Privy Council meeting but was otherwise occupied for several years by members of the imperial family and their courtiers.

-19th-century use

 During part of the 1762–1796 reign of Catherine the Great, the interior of the Summer Palace was altered for its use by court officials during the summer months.

 In 1826, the Italian architect Carlo Rossi turned it into the Coffee House, but by the end of the 19th century, it had become vacant.